-The University reserves the right to isolate or disconnect any device from the network that appears to be causing network problems or appears to be infected with malicious software (e.g., a virus).
+The University reserves the right to isolate or disconnect any device from the network which appears to be causing network problems or appears to be infected with malicious software (e.g., a virus).

-The University reserves the right to analyze network traffic from any or all devices connected to the network.
+The University reserves the right to analyze the content of network traffic from any or all devices connected to the network.
 Any sensitive information should only be shared through a secure connection.

 The University reserves the right to prohibit devices that cause interference with wireless networking equipment.
 Risk can be minimized by avoiding the use of 2.4Ghz cordless phones in areas served by wireless access points.

 Self-provided wired network hubs and switches are permitted in residence halls only if they do not act as a router or provide IP addresses to connected devices.